ehrenmurdick/elm-embedding/README.md

 ### How does all this work exactly?

 Essentially, Elm does not provide provisions for embedding one app in another, becuase it doesn't need to.
-The only issue that arrisese when you attempt to do this in a naive way, is that you get type errors where the parent app would expect, say `Cmd Msg` but the child app returns `Cmd Child.Msg`.
+The only issue that arrises when you attempt to do this in a naive way, is that you get type errors where the parent app would expect, say `Cmd Msg` but the child app returns `Cmd Child.Msg`.

 So the only thing we need to do to make the naive approach work is somehow coerce the child app's Cmd Msg to be the same type as the parent's.

-Along comes the `map` function, in this case for `Cmd` (it's the same for every Sub and Html):
+Along comes the `map` function, in this case for `Cmd` (it's the same for `Sub` and `Html`):

 ```elm
 map : (a -> b) -> Cmd a -> Cmd b